 Learn how an Australian volunteer physiotherapist is working to improve the opportunities for people with disabilities in Eswatini.Find out more

 When it comes to your safety and security you must be willing to adapt your behaviour and lifestyle to minimise the potential for being a target of crime.
 Like anywhere in the world, crime does exist in Eswatini.

 The security context is very different from that which volunteers may be accustomed to in Australia.
 Vigilance, compliance with security guides and active responses to security and safety advice must be adhered to.
 Security presents a range of challenges and needs very careful consideration when selecting places to live, where to walk and how to travel.

-Before applying for a volunteering assignment in eSwatini, please do some further research on living in eSwatini and the organisation you are hoping to volunteer with.
+Before applying for a volunteering assignment in Eswatini, please do some further research on living in Eswatini and the organisation you are hoping to volunteer with.
 Successful applicants will have the opportunity to discuss expected living and working arrangements with their recruitment officer.